Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Dry cappuccino

-Since there is no milk to soften the espresso’s texture, you experience its full grainy and slightly gritty texture.
+With no milk to soften things, you feel the espresso's full grainy, slightly gritty texture.

-Depending on the coffee bean type used to make the espresso, the texture can also be powdery and dry.
+Depending on the bean you use for the espresso, that texture can turn powdery and dry.

-Wet cappuccinos contain less microfoam than dry cappuccinos, and the steamed milk often combines with the espresso for a silky and smooth texture.
-There is less of a texture contrast with wet cappuccinos.
+A wet cappuccino has less microfoam than a dry one, and the steamed milk usually blends into the espresso for a silky, smooth feel.
+You get much less of a texture contrast here.

-When drinking a wet cappuccino, the first texture experience is with the airy foam layer, but it is short-lived.
+With a wet cappuccino, the first thing you feel is that airy foam layer, but it's short-lived.

 Tip: Learn how to make a wet cappuccino by following these easy steps!